Seb943/scrapeOP/README.md

     2. Open FinalScraper.py and use one of the functions to scrape, that is as simple as this!
 2. A repository DATA containing already scraped data among various leagues and sports

-Functionalities :
+:information_source: Functionalities :
 - Multiple sports supported : soccer, basketball, esports, darts, tennis, baseball, rugby, american football, hockey [list to be expanded soon!]
 - Mutiple functionalities : collect historical odds, current season only, upcoming games, specific season only
 - Collects all available bookmakers odds for each game
 - Collects the final result
 - Automatically sort the data by date <br />

-Currently supported : <br />
+:information_source: Currently supported : <br />
 Sport | Historical data (multiple seasons) | Current Season only | Specific Season | Next Games
 ------------ | ------------- | ------------ | ------------- | -------------
 American Football | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: